sagemath/trac_to_gh/Issue 9429.md

 # Issue 9429: Undesirable behaviour when deriving from QuotientRingElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9429

 Original creator: vbraun